 Difference in inter-container and host-container file system isolation

-File system changes that are made within running containers are stored in a .vhdx file on the container host.
+File system changes within running containers are stored in a .vhdx file on the container host.
 Within a container you are not able to see any of the filesystem content of another container, but from the container host, you are able to track those .vhdx files in the same way as with VM’s.

 To find the location of this .vhd file for a given container make use of the docker inspect [container_name] command and look at the GraphDriver – Data attribute as shown in Figure 1.
 Notice the difference in size between a container and VM Hard Disk Image File as shown in figure 2 and 3.